Eye For Film >> Movies >> Night And The City (1950) Film Review

 Finally, after failing to find backing for a dog racing franchise up north, he believes he has hit the jackpot with the chance of taking over professional wrestling in the capital.
 In his enthusiasm, aided by a naïve belief in his ability to talk his way out of trouble, he doesn’t reckon on gang boss Kristo (Herbert Lom), who has signed up the big name fighters and has no intention of relinquishing his control of this lucrative racket.

-Fabian is only a Yank because 20th Century Fox bought the rights to Gerald Kersh’s 1938 bestseller as a vehicle for their new contract player Widmark, who’s debut in Kiss Of Death had been such a sensation.
+Fabian is only a Yank because 20th Century Fox bought the rights to Gerald Kersh’s 1938 bestseller as a vehicle for their new contract player Widmark, whose debut in Kiss Of Death had been such a sensation.
 Gene Tierney was shoehorned into the script at the request of studio boss Darryl Zanuck to play Mary, who sings at one of Soho’s night spots, and has little to do but be treated badly by boyfriend Harry and better by next door neighbour Adam (Hugh Marlowe), who has the hots for her.
 The actual female star role belongs to Googie Withers, as the ambitious, streetwise, conniving wife of Francis L Sullivan’s corpulent club owner.
 She has spirit to burn and more character in her little finger than Tierney could dream of.

 The film has style, created as much by Max Greene’s atmospheric camerawork as Widmark’s bravura acting.
 It feels dated in the sense that the storyline would never be as stagy, nor as predictable, today.
 The club scene has a naïve innocence, despite seedy backroom carryings on, and the chemistry between Harry and Mary fails to light the touch paper.
 However, there are unforgettable moments, such as the fight between the aging ex-champ Gregorious (exceptional performance from real life Polish ex-world champ Stanislaus Zbyszko) and The Strangler (Mike Mazurki), which the American censorship board tried to ban, and the long final chase sequence which was filmed with multiple cameras in one continuous take.